SSNIT OBS saga: Court orders State to release 29 documents to Ernest Thompson, 4 others

-The High Court in Accra has ordered the Prosecution to furnish the former Director-General of the Social Security and National Insurance Trust (SSNIT), Ernest Thompson, and four others with some 29 documents.
+The High Court in Accra has ordered the prosecution to furnish the former Director-General of Social Security and National Insurance Trust (SSNIT), Ernest Thompson and four others with some 29 documents.

-This was after the defense lawyers led by Samuel Codjoe moved an application for the production of those documents pursuant to Article 19(2) (e)(g) that would be crucial to their case.
+This was after the defence lawyers led by Samuel Codjoe moved an application for the production of those documents pursuant to Article 19(2) (e)(g) that would be crucial to their case.

-“This is a motion on notice for the production of documents under Article 19(2) (e) and (g) in accordance with practice direction.
+“This is a motion on notice for the production of documents under Article 19(2) (e) and (g) in accordance of practice direction".

-While moving the application in terms of the motion paper and accompanying affidavits, he told the court that such documents would be crucial to their defense.
+While moving the application in terms of the motion paper and accompanying affidavits, he told the court that such documents would be crucial to their defence.

 He assured the court that, the documents would be provided to the accused persons by the next court sitting.

 “The application filed on November 5, is hereby granted as prayed.
-The prosecution is ordered to issue to the accused person documents listed number 1 to 29 on the motion paper,” the ordered.
+The prosecution is ordered to issue to the accused persons documents listed number 1 to 29 on the motion paper,” the ordered.

-The production of these documents according to the defense will also help them during the Case Management Conference (CMC).
+The production of these documents according to the defence will also help them during the Case Management Conference (CMC).

-The case has been adjourned to December 2, 2021, for the continuation of CMC.
+The case has been adjourned to December 2, 2021 for continuation of CMC.

 Background

-On October 29, Mr. Thompson and two others have pleaded not guilty to two amended charges.
+On October 29, Mr Thompson and two others pleaded not guilty to two amended charges.

 The two amended charges are counts 11 and 12 which state “conspiracy to cause financial loss to the Republic” and “wilfully causing financial loss to the Republic” respectively.